RenderKit/ospray/doc/api.md

   : Special parameters accepted by the `sunSky` light.

 The lowest elevation for the sun is restricted to the horizon.

+Note that the [SciVis renderer] only computes illumination from the sun (yet the sky is still shown in the background, like an environment map).

 ### Emissive Objects